-Learning to turn your horse is a basic skill that you will learn as you first learn to ride.
+Turning your horse is a basic skill that you will learn as you first learn to ride.
 There are two methods of reining commonly used; direct/plow reining and neck reining.

 Direct reining, or plow (plough) reining means you hold one rein in each hand.
 The left-hand cues for a left turn and the right-hand uses the right rein to cue for a right turn.
 This method of reining is very basic.

 What You Will Need

-- Your horse, saddled and bridled.
+- Your horse saddled and bridled

-- Hold one rein each hand.
+Hold one rein in each hand.
 Your hands will be an inch or two forward of the saddle and several inches above, held so your fists are at a 30-degree angle.
 Your thumbs will be up, and the bight (buckle end) of the rein will be coming up out of the top of your hand.
 The left rein is held with the left hand and the right rein with the right hand.

-- At the same time, as you cue with the reins, apply pressure with your left leg onto the horse’s side so the horse is turning around your leg.
+At the same time, as you cue with the reins, apply pressure with your left leg onto the horse’s side so the horse is turning around your leg.
 Don’t lean as you turn, but stay straight in the saddle, with your weight on your inside hip bone.

-- Keep a gentle contact with your horse’s mouth until the next time you ask it to stop or turn.
+As the horse obeys the cue, stop the pressure of hand and leg.
+Keep a gentle contact with your horse’s mouth until the next time you ask it to stop or turn.